Styyx1/Stock-Game-for-mod-making/README.md

 1) Legal copy of the latest Skyrim version (1.6.353)
 2) Creation Kit from **Steam** installed into the same folder as Skyrim SE

+# Credits:

+Annakins for her great [tutorial](https://github.com/annakins/Skyrim) which this installer is based on